 Information from formal complaints is used, as appropriate, to foster ongoing program improvement.
-Formal complaints, as defined by the College, and their resolution are filed in the Office of the Chief Academic Officer.
-Complaints impacting the students' grade shall be sent to the Office of the Registrar.
+Formal complaints, as defined by the College, and their resolution are filed in the Office of the Vice Chancellor of Academic Affairs.
+Complaints impacting the students' grade shall be sent to the Office of Records Management and Registration.